blitline-dev/blitline-dev.github.io/articles/bpg.md

 - The "quality" on BPG files differs from traditional JPG "quality".
 For JPGs, quality is between 1-100 with 100 being **best**.
 With BPGs, the quality is between 0-51 with 0 being **best**.
 - The default javascript file to display static files, bpgdec8.js, **DOESN'T** play well with jquery, with 90% of the internet uses.
 We have a version of bpgdec8.js that DOES work with jquery here: [JQuery Friendly bpgdec8.js](http://cdn.blitline.com/javascripts/bpgdec8.js).
 Please download this js and host it yourself (it is possible that it will move from this location in the future).
+- Currently, Blitline only supports **output** BPGs, not input.
+So you cannot "load" a BPG file using blitline.
+- Currently, Blitline only supports static image outputs for BPGs.
+Animated BPGs are not a supported output.